SCUT-AILab/CPGA/README.md

 <!-- - Download the Pneumonia and COVID-19 dataset and put the data in this repo.
     - Link: [datasets](https://drive.google.com/open?id=1FcXIYJBtfvc1dN54R4cad9cuKVzS8WOb) -->
-- Please manually download the [VisDA-C](https://github.com/VisionLearningGroup/taskcv-2017-public/tree/master/classification) benchmark from the official websites.
+- Please manually download the [VisDA-C](https://github.com/VisionLearningGroup/taskcv-2017-public/tree/master/classification) benchmark from the official websites and put it in the directory `./dataset`.

 ## Training
 - First, to obtain the pre-trained model on the source domain: